silviajusti/publications/SCO_pipeline.md

 # Results summary
 Run blastn and blastp for all the orthologs identified by orthograph Create a run_blast_sample.sh file containing the following commands
+# This script will run blast for one sample at a time
 ```bash
 for dir in `ls done/sample/nt_summarized`
 do